 Where to eat in Durango?

-In Durango, we ate delicious steaks in Ken and Sue’s, and we can higly recommend this charming place.
+In Durango, we ate delicious steaks at Ken and Sue’s, and we can highly recommend this charming place.

 Where to stay in Durango?

-Day 11 Colorado Road Trip – Pagosa Springs and Great Sand Dunes National Park
+Day 11 Colorado Road Trip Itinerary – Pagosa Springs and Great Sand Dunes National Park

 It’s 169 miles and 3 hours 30 minutes driving from Durango to Sand Dunes National Park via US-160 W. So, start your trip early in the morning.